josef-programming/Triagle_of_Pascal_Java/README.md

-This program displays the riangle of pascal which was written in Java.
+This program displays the triangle of pascal which was written in Java.